iLib-js/ilib-mono-webos/README.md

     ~~~~

 ### v1.0.0
-* Implement for webOS json file (appinfo.json and qcardinfo.json) of localization.
+* Implemented for webOS json file type (appinfo.json and qcardinfo.json) of localization.
   Most of the code is the same as the [ilib-loctool-webos-appinfo-json](https://github.com/iLib-js/ilib-loctool-webos-appinfo-json) plugin.
   This plugin, however, expands upon the other plugin to support many different types of json files as used in webOS.
   * The plugin contains a built-in version of the schema file for the appinfo.json file type.